One Recipe 2 Cookies

 - Stir in flour, mixing until well blended.

-- Batter will be very stiff.
+- The batter will be very stiff.

 How to Make Peanut Butter Blossom Cookies